MEET OUR FOUNDER: ELLIE WEBB

 Have you always wanted to run your own company?

 No, not that I realised.
 Like everyone I would always say, ‘wouldn’t it be great to be my own boss and run my own business’, but I never really fully considered it… until 2017.
-This was the first year I decided to do Dry January.
+This was the first year I decided to do a month of not drinking.
 Staying away from alcohol wasn’t the hard part but I just wanted more non-alcoholic options on nights out – there are only so many Diet Cokes a girl can drink.
 And it was this that triggered me to consider creating a non-alcoholic spirit.

 I previously worked in drinks marketing, at Matthew Clark, for five years, so it was an industry I not only knew but enjoyed.

 Where do you think your entrepreneurial nature comes from?

 Looking back now, I guess I could say I’ve always been quite entrepreneurial, even without realising it.
 When I was younger I was always making things and selling them – not that I made much profit.
 My first customers were my sisters, I’d sell them home-made S-Club 7 merchandise – hilarious!

 As I grew up, my interest in creativity and business continued, so I practiced art and design, alongside business too.
 It’s probably why I ended up doing a degree in marketing, as it blended design and creative ideas with business.